-- "schema:ComedyEvent", "schema:CourseInstance", "schema:DanceEvent", - "schema:DeliveryEvent", "schema:EducationEvent", "schema:EventSeries", - "schema:ExhibitionEvent", "schema:Festival", "schema:FoodEvent", - "schema:Hackathon", "schema:LiteraryEvent", "schema:MusicEvent", - "schema:PublicationEvent", "schema:SaleEvent", "schema:ScreeningEvent", - "schema:SocialEvent", "schema:SportsEvent", "schema:TheaterEvent", - "schema:VisualArtsEvent" - contributors: a Reference to Many agent resources (see Agents), which identifies the agents expected to participate in the event, such as a speaker who will give a talk or a musician who will perform at a concert.
+- "alpinebits:inPersonEvent": an event resource representing a event planned for exclusive in-person attendance. - "alpinebits:virtualEvent": an event resource representing a event planned for exclusive virtual attendance. - "alpinebits:hybridEvent": an event resource representing a event planned for both inperson and virtual attendance. - contributors: a Reference to Many agent resources (see Agents), which identifies the agents expected to participate in the event, such as a speaker who will give a talk or a musician who will perform at a concert.
 Contributors do not include those attending the event.
 Nullable.
 Non-empty. - multimediaDescriptions: a Reference to Many media object resources (see Media Objects) that are related to the event.
 See Section multimediaDescriptions.
 Nullable.
 Non-empty. - organizers: a Reference to Many agent resources (see Agents) identifying the persons or organizations responsible for organizing the event.
 Non-nullable.
 Non-empty. - publisher: a Reference to One agent resource (see Agents) who originally provided the data about the event.
 The publisher is not the organization who manages the system where the data was originally inserted, but the organization actually provided the data.
+Non-nullable.

-Non-nullable. - series: a Reference to One event series resource (see Event Series) of which the event is an edition of.
+• series: a Reference to One event series resource (see Event Series) of which the event is an edition of.
 For instance, the Südtirol Jazz Festival 2020 is an edition of the Südtirol Jazz Festival.
-Nullable. - sponsors: a Reference to Many agent resources (see Agents) identifying the persons or organizations who are sponsoring the event.
 Nullable.
-Non-empty. - subEvents: a Reference to Many event resources (see Events) identifying the parts of the event.
-For instance, a festival may consist of several concerts and a conference may consist of several presentations and a keynote.
-Nullable.
-Non-empty.